OnecodexGitHubAdmin/sanity-template-angular-website/template/README.md

 Therefore you should have a look into [Sanity GROQ queries](https://www.sanity.io/docs/query-cheat-sheet)

 ## Run your project locally

+**Before you can develop locally, you need to add your local angular client url (usually: https://localhost:4200) to the CORS policies in your sanity.io project.
+This can be done in the administration page at [sanity.io](https://sanity.io)**

 For tesing your changes you can always run the apps locally using:

 `serve:all`